joycgj/smc-multi-project/joy-d2-quickstart/README.md

-This is a standalone example that demonstrates how a simple D2 client-server works.
+This is a standalone example that demonstrates how a step1 D2 client-server works.

 In this example we have 2 D2 Clusters:
 1.)
 RecommendationService Cluster